-large numbers.
+Organized case management: The number of seized machines in computer forensics cases may scale to large numbers.
 To avoid extra work in managing data pertaining to several cases, RAMAS should provide an integrated way to organize the collected memory images and store the retrieved high-level data.

-Simple inspection of results: RAMAS should provide a simple interface to visualize extracted communication records, support queries on the recovered data, and aid investigators in disclosing more complex correlations among different pieces of evidence.
+Simple inspection of results: RAMAS should provide a simple interface to visualize extracted communication records, support queries on the recovered data, and aid investigators in disclosing complex correlations among pieces of evidence.

-3.2 Architecture
+3.2.
+Architecture

 We implemented a RAMAS prototype for Linux.
 Our prototype was written in Python and leverages a SQLitev3 database for holding memory analysis results.
-Figure 3 shows the several components that implement the core functionality of the system, the management of extraction modules, and the evidence presentation layer.
-Additionally, we deployed RAMAS as a GUI desktop application as a further effort in making the system attractive to users without compromising any of its functionality.
+Fig. 5 shows the several components that implement the core functionality of the system, the management of extraction modules, and the evidence presentation layer.
+Additionally, we deployed RAMAS as a GUI desktop application as a further effort in making the system attractive to users without compromising any of its functionality (Section 3.6).

 Our framework is based on a carving approach to retrieve matching records present in memory images.
 RAMAS matches communication records by exploring their structure, retrieving all meaningful data held between well defined delimiters.
 Upon the collection of digital artifacts containing communication records, RAMAS processes the metadata associated to these artifacts to isolate the sole components which convey useful evidence to the investigator.
-This allows for the discard of application dependent fields which are useless for high-level inspection of records, such as application versions.
-Furthermore, other kinds of data forming the structure of a record can also be discarded.
-A relevant example comprises verbose HTML wrapper artifacts that compose the structure of the communication record but offer no value from the point of view of the analysis (see Figure 2).
+This allows for the discard of application dependent fields which are useless for an high-level inspection of records, such as application versions.
+Furthermore, other kinds of data forming the structure of a this.add_message_row(6501,{"subject":"Bank assault plan","fromto":"Billy the Kid<\/span><\/span>","date":"2017-01-12 20:21","size":"12 KB"},{"seen":1,"mL":1,"ct ype":"text\/plain","mbox":"INBOX"},false);